fitnr/savi-750/README.md

 #### Assignment
 0. Complete the [CARTO “Online Mapping for Beginners”](https://carto.com/academy/courses/beginners-course) course.
 1. Identify a research question that you would like to explore in this class, with the intention of creating maps and visualizations that will help answer question or clarify the topic.
     * Write a short summary of the your topic.
-What questions you would like to answer?
+What question would you like to answer?
 What audience would you like to reach?
 What data would you like to explore?
     * Create a basic CARTO map with one data layer that connects to your topic.
     * Embed the map in a basic HTML document with your write-up.
 2. On the same page, include the link to an interesting map or visualization and add your weekly critique.